Learning leadership skills can nix imposter syndrome

 Do you have enough to fit the leadership mold?

-Here is the thing though, "not-enoughness" strikes us all in various ways and at different times.
+However, "not-enoughness" strikes us all in various ways and at different times.

 Where do you feel "not-enoughness?"